Certain Tax Matters Clause Samples

 POPULAR SAMPLE Copied 3 times

-Certain Tax Matters. (i) During the period from the date of this Agreement to the Effective Time, the Company shall (A) timely file all tax returns (“Post-Signing Returns”) required to be filed by or on behalf of each such entity; (B) timely pay all taxes due and payable that are so filed; (C) accrue a reserve in the books and records and financial statements of any such entity in accordance with past practice for all taxes payable by such entity for which no Post-Signing Return is due prior to the Effective Time; (D) promptly notify Parent of any suit, claim, action, investigation, proceeding or audit (collectively, “Actions”) that is or becomes pending against or with respect to the Company in respect of any material amount of tax and not settle or compromise any such Action without Parent’s consent; (E) not make any material tax election or settle or compromise any material tax liability, other than with Parent’s consent or other than in the ordinary course of business; and (F) cause all existing tax sharing agreements, tax indemnity obligations and similar agreements, arrangements or practices with respect to taxes to which the Company is or may be a party or by which the Company is or may otherwise be bound to be terminated as of the Closing Date so that after such date the Company shall have no further rights or liabilities thereunder.
-Any tax returns described in this Section 4.01(d) shall be complete and correct in all material respects and shall be prepared on a basis consistent with the past practice of the Company and in a manner that does not distort taxable income (e.g., by deferring income or accelerating deductions); provided that no Post-Signing Returns shall be filed with any taxing authority without Parent’s prior written consent. (ii) The Company shall deliver to Parent at or prior to the Closing a certificate, in form and substance satisfactory to Parent, duly executed and acknowledged, certifying that the payment of the Merger Consideration and any payments made in respect of the Appraisal Shares pursuant to the terms of this Agreement are exempt from withholding pursuant to the Foreign Investment in Real Property Tax Act.
+Certain Tax Matters.
+During the period from the date of this Agreement to the Effective Time, the Company shall, and shall cause each of its Subsidiaries to, (i) timely file (without extensions) all tax returns ("Post-Signing Returns") required to be filed by or on behalf of each such entity; (ii) timely pay all taxes due and payable in respect of such Post-Signing Returns that are so filed; (iii) accrue a reserve in the books and records and financial statements of any such entity in accordance with past practice for all taxes payable by such entity for which no Post-Signing Return is due prior to the Effective Time; (iv) promptly notify Parent of any suit, claim, action, investigation, proceeding or audit (collectively, "Actions") pending against or with respect to the Company or any of its Subsidiaries in respect of any material amount (individually or in the aggregate) of tax and not settle or compromise any such Action without Parent's consent; provided, that Parent's consent shall not be unreasonably withheld; provided, further, that Parent must respond to the Company within ten business days following the receipt by Parent of written notice of any proposed settlement or compromise of any Action by the Company; (v) not make (other than in the ordinary course of business consistent with past practice), amend or revoke any material tax election or settle or compromise any material tax liability, other than as required by applicable law or with Parent's consent; (vi) not execute any waiver of restrictions on assessment or collection of any tax, other than with Parent's consent; and (vii) cause all existing tax sharing agreements, tax indemnity obligations and similar agreements, arrangements or practices with respect to taxes to which the Company or any of its Subsidiaries is or may be a party or by which the Company or any of its Subsidiaries is or may otherwise be bound to be terminated as of the Closing Date so that after such date neither the Company nor any of its Subsidiaries shall have any further rights or liabilities thereunder.
+Any tax returns described in this Section 4.01(d) shall be complete and correct in all material respects and shall be prepared on a basis consistent with past practice.
+The Company shall promptly provide Parent with copies of any Post-Signing Returns, as Parent may reasonably request.

 Certain Tax Matters.
 The undersigned expressly acknowledges the following: a.
 The undersigned has been advised to confer promptly with a professional tax advisor to consider whether the undersigned should make a so-called “83(b) election” with respect to the Shares.
 Any such election, to be effective, must be made in accordance with applicable regulations and within thirty (30) days following the date of this Award.
 The Company has made no recommendation to the undersigned with respect to the advisability of making such an election. b.
 The award or vesting of the Shares acquired hereunder, and the payment of dividends with respect to such Shares, may give rise to “wages” subject to withholding.
 The undersigned expressly acknowledges and agrees that his rights hereunder are subject to his promptly paying to the Company in cash (or by such other means as may be acceptable to the Company in its discretion, including, if the Administrator so determines, by the delivery of previously acquired Stock or shares of Stock acquired hereunder or by the withholding of amounts from any payment hereunder) all taxes required to be withheld in connection with such award, vesting or payment.